zowe/docs-site/docs/guides/libertyAPI.md

 Aim for 100% coverage.
 In many cases it may be impossible or impractical to achieve either because code is auto-generated or covered in other tests.
 Use Jacoco to highlight where there are gaps.

 Note the references to Jacoco in the atlas-jzos-sample pom.xml file.
-Remember it operates in two phases, initialising before the unit tests are run and reporting afterwards.
+Remember it operates in two phases, initializing before the unit tests are run and reporting afterwards.

-Examples of unit testing, the use of Mockito and PowerMock are in thesrc/test/java folder for the jzos sample.
+Examples of unit testing, the use of Mockito and PowerMock are in the src/test/java folder for the jzos sample.

 ##  FV testing